Types

 Null values

-By the value null
+In FunC, the null

-of TVM type Null
+value of the TVM type Null

-may be implicitly transformed into type A^?
+can be implicitly transformed into A^?

-a.k.a.
-Maybe A
+(also known as Maybe A

 Hole type